Chris Lewis MBACP (Accred.)

 Training, qualifications & experience

 I am a BACP Accredited Counsellor/Psychotherapist and UKRCP Registered Independent Counsellor/Psychotherapist and have been practising as an integrative counsellor since 2007.
 I am also a BABCP Accredited Cognitive Behavioural Therapy Psychotherapist and qualified supervisor of other counsellors.
-More recently I have completed a post-qualifying certificate enabling me to practice as an Integrative Psychosexual Therapist with individuals and relationships.
+More recently I qualified as an Integrative Psychosexual Therapist, working with individuals and relationships.

 Apart from my private practice, I work within an NHS psychological therapies team and I have previously worked for counselling services in the voluntary sector .
 I have also worked for organisations supporting young people, people with alcohol problems, victims of crime and older people.